Intro-to-SE-Spring-21/Group-10/README.md

 Blade Arnold: baa215 <br>

 ### Languages
-A combination of HTML and Java
+A combination of HTML and JavaScript

 ### Techniques
 Combination of trial and error and Object-Oriented Programming